Call for Proposals

 Colonial Williamsburg is the world’s largest living history museum, dedicated to its mission that the future may learn from the past through its expert and distinctive events, collections, programs, and site interpretation.
 The Omohundro Institute is the leading hub for inquiry into early American history, broadly understood as all points in the Atlantic World between roughly 1450 and 1820, and supports and publishes the leading research into this expansive Early America.
 William & Mary is the top-ranked university in the nation for its early American history offerings, and a leader in integrated diversity, equity, and inclusion programming and creating opportunities for civic discourse.
 Together, our three institutions are committed to serving the public good through historical education and research and outreach to the community, the region, the nation, and beyond.
 This mission has never been more resonant, or more relevant.

-The series of annual conferences leading to 2026 builds on our exceptional legacy of convening scholarly discussions, educating a broad range of learners, fostering community engagement, and connecting the public to expert historical interpretation through events and programs.
-Each installment features a broadly comparative exploration of a theme central to the era of the American Revolution; in addition, sessions exploring all aspects of Vast Early America are welcomed on the program.
+The series of annual conferences leading to 2026 will build on our exceptional legacy of convening scholarly discussions, educating a broad range of learners, fostering community engagement, and connecting the public to expert historical interpretation through events and programs.
+Each installment will feature a broadly comparative exploration of a theme central to the era of the American Revolution; in addition, sessions exploring all aspects of Vast Early America will be welcomed on the program.
 The CW-OI-W&M conference series is committed to an expansive, inclusive history of early America that accounts for the diversity of people and experiences of the period.
 The themes of the conferences are designed to facilitate this commitment and amplify significant new knowledge about this essential period.

-All five conferences feature a four-module structure incorporating both public facing and scholarly conversations:
+All five conferences will feature a four-module structure incorporating both public facing and scholarly conversations:

 - Workshops focused on how museums and other public history sites can incorporate new research, featuring both scholars who presented research at the conference and public history experts and practitioners.

+The OI will issue a Call for Proposals to scholars approximately a year before each conference.
 Proposals for scholarly sessions will be evaluated by an OI-appointed program committee.
-To read more about the 2022 conference and that Call for Proposals please refer to the bottom of this page.
+To read more about the October 28-30, 2022 conference and that Call for Proposals please refer to the bottom of this page.

-A conference team comprised of OI, CW and W&M colleagues is collaborating to create a series of dynamic, public-facing events and generative workshops.
-While the OI takes primary responsibility for the academic component of the conference, the broader conference team (CW, W&M, OI) determines together the content for site visits, workshops, keynotes, and other components designed to reach a broader audience.
-These components are designed to incorporate major anniversaries and commemorative events related to each organization (e.g., the founding of the Brafferton School and closing of the Bray School, the founding of the Phi Beta Kappa society, the 100th anniversary of Colonial Williamsburg, etc.).
+A conference team comprised of OI, CW and W&M colleagues will collaborate to create a series of dynamic, public-facing events and the generative workshops that will bookend each conference.
+While the OI will take primary responsibility for the academic component of the conference, the broader conference team (CW, W&M, OI) will determine together the content for site visits, workshops, keynotes and other components designed to reach a broader audience.
+These components will incorporate major anniversaries and commemorative events related to each organization (e.g. the founding of the Brafferton School and Closing of the Bray School, the founding of the Phi Beta Kappa society, the 100th anniversary of Colonial Williamsburg, etc.).